Germany's far-right AfD feels shunned by opponents in the Bundestag | DW | 16.12.2021

 "Burqas, girls in headscarves, knife-wielding men on government benefits and other good-for-nothing people are not going to ensure our prosperity, our economic growth, and our social welfare system," Weidel told parliament in a noteworthy speech in 2018, concluding her speech with the words: "This country is being governed by idiots."

-Even the Bundestags' stenographers note a difference between "cheerfulness" in the Bundestag, — which they consider to express amusement — and aggressive "laughter", which is directed at against the other person.
+Even the Bundestags' stenographers note a difference between "cheerfulness" in the Bundestag — which they consider expresses amusement — and aggressive "laughter", which is directed at against the other person.
 A project by German daily, the Süddeutsche Zeitung found that the AfD much more than any other party uses "laughter" as a targeted weapon against their opponents.

 "Once upon a time, Bundestag commission members from different parties would go for drinks after spending the whole day together," remembers political analyst Kai Arzheimer.